 From NW Regen: What’s in Season?

-What you’ll find available this summer in local farmers’ markets is generally grown within 100 miles.
+What you will find iavailable this summer in local farmers’ markets is that what’s generally grown within 100 miles.
 This means, since some nutrients diminish over time from when the produce was picked, local fruits and vegetables have higher nutritional content1 than those you may find in the grocery store chain imported from out of state or other countries.

 In-season produce is more nutritional.
 In fact, the online site Health says “Seasonal fruits and vegetables have up to double the amount of nutrients when grown in the right temperature and conditions.”